neokkk/React-examples/todo_redux/README.md

 ## TODOLIST

-This project was bootstrapped with Create React App.
+This project was bootstrapped with Create React App. <br>
-This project was designed and developed by Neok.
+This project was designed and developed by Neok. <br>

 ### `Stack`